Question 33: Are any of the products associated with this course of cell therapy genetically modified?

-For related or non-NMDP donors only, report if the donor’s/infant’s date of birth is “known” or “unknown” for question 43.
-If the donor’s/infant’s date of birth is known, report the date of birth (YYYY-MM-DD) in question 44 and continue with question 47.
+Report if the donor’s date of birth is Known or Unknown.
+If the donor’s date of birth is known, report the date of birth (YYYY-MM-DD) in question 46 and continue with question 49.

-If the donor’s/infant’s date of birth is unknown, continue with question 45.

-For related or non-NMDP donors only, if the DOB is unknown, report if the donor’s/infant’s age is “known” or “unknown” for question 45.
-If the donor’s/infant’s age is known, report the donor’s/infant’s age at the time of product collection in question 46.
+If the donor’s DOB is unknown, report if the donor’s age is Known or Unknown.
+If the donor’s age is known, report the donor’s age at the time of product collection in question 48.
 Report the age in months if the recipient is less than 1 year old, otherwise report the age in years.
-If the donor’s/infant’s age at collection is unknown, continue with question 47.

-For related or non-NMDP donors only, indicate the donor’s biological sex as “male” or “female.”
+Indicate the donor’s biological sex as Male or Female.
 For cord blood units, report the infant donor’s sex.

-Question 48: Specify the total number of products: (per protocol) (as part of this course of cellular therapy)
+Question 50: Specify the total number of products: (per protocol, as part of this course of cellular therapy)

-Report the number of products to be infused per protocol.
-This question is used to make the correct number of Cellular Therapy Product forms (Form 4003) come due.
+Report the total number of products infused per protocol.
+This question is used to make the correct number of Cellular Therapy Product Forms (Form 4003) come due.
 Each product must be part of the protocol and will be given regardless of disease response.